2021 Harker Heights Water Quality Report gives city high marks

 “Our drinking water meets or exceeds all federal (EPA) drinking water requirements.”
 Bark said.

-In 2021, the city used 1.69 billion gallons of water with an average of 4.6 million gallons running through approximately 191 miles of water mains each day, the report shows.
+In 2021, the city used 1,690,897,000 gallons of water with an average of 4.6 million gallons running through approximately 191 miles of water mains each day, the report shows.

 The city can also store approximately 6 million gallons of water at a given time.